signalfx/puppet_install_collectd/README.md

 ### What collectd affects

 This module installs and configures collectd on your system to send various metrics to SignalFx.
-Be careful if you already have a collectd working.
+Be careful if you already have a working collectd.
 It will replace your existing collectd configuration.

 ## Usage